Director, Cohen Center for Modern Jewish StudiesDirector, Steinhardt Social Research Institute

 As project lead, Liz's work focuses on population estimation of religious and ethnic groups not included in the US Census.
 Dr. Tighe has a B.S. in Psychology from Carnegie-Mellon University and a Ph.D. in Social/Developmental Psychology from Brandeis University.
 Her research interests are in social identity, particularly religious and ethnic identity and their relationship to civic identity and intergroup relations.
 In addition to basic research in motivation and attitude structure and change, Dr. Tighe has studied community programs as part of a national evaluation of community-based substance abuse reduction programs funded by the Robert Wood Johnson Foundation.
 She was also co-investigator and co-author of Jewish Elderly Nazi Victims: A Synthesis of Comparative Information on Hardship and Need in the United States, Israel, and the Former Soviet Union and Assessment of Methods to Quantify Neediness among Jewish Nazi Victims In RE: Holocaust Victim Assets Litigation.

-Daniel Kallista is a Research Specialist working on the American Jewish Population Project.
-Originally from New York, he graduated from Boston University with a degree in Economics.
-His academic interests include European history, econometrics, social learning, and behavioral economics.
+Daniel Kallista is a research specialist working on the American Jewish Population Project.
+Originally from New York, he graduated from Boston University with a degree in economics.
+His academic interests include history, econometrics, social learning, behavioral economics, and econometrics.
+Previously, Daniel has worked as a volunteer fundraiser and advocate for the Immigration Justice organization, Nobody Leaves Mid-Hudson, and as an administrative assistant at Boston University’s Sargent Center for Psychiatric Rehabilitation.

-Jay Seabrum is a Research Specialist working on the American Jewish Population Project.
-Originally from Georgia, he graduated from Boston University with a degree in Economics and Japanese Language & Literature.
-His academic interests include music theory, linguistics, mathematics, and statistics.
+Joshua Mandell is a research specialist working on the American Jewish Population Project.
+Originally from Missouri, he graduated from Brandeis University with a degree in history and anthropology.
+His academic interests include world social history, archival studies, and information science.